-Seven Hills is in the bottom 40% in NSW when comparing median price capital growth over the last year.
-Seven Hills gave property investors a disappointing capital gain figure when compared to the rest of the state, with 4.66%.
+Seven Hills is an average performer in NSW when comparing median price capital growth over the last year.
+Seven Hills gave property investors a average capital gain figure when compared to the rest of the state, with 6.43%.

 Data for the last quarter indicates that, in the short term at least, the capital value growth rate for property investors in Seven Hills has increased when compared to the 5 year average annual rate.

 Property investors looking for a bargain in Seven Hills should be aiming for at least -1.46% off the asking price, which is the average vendor discount being achieved at the moment.